Tag: leader

 It was “finished” on the cross that day.
 Jesus Christ died for people who were sinning right up to that very moment, and Jesus Christ died for all those who sinned afterward.

 Aaron’s had very little to do with Aaron, and everything to do with God.
-Jesus’ death on the cross had little to do with us, and everything to do with God.
+Jesus’ on the cross had little to do with us, and everything to do with God.

 That last sentence probably jarred you a bit.
 We are taught (and the Scriptures state, such as this passage in Romans) that God died for our sins.
 Yet, in many respects, God died to be true to God’s self…self-sacrificing for .
 In other words, while our sins were the trigger, God’s very nature was the reason.

-O God, whose Son Jesus is the good shepherd of your people; Grant that when we hear his we may know him who calls us each by name, and follow where he leads; who, with you and the Holy Spirit, lives and reigns, one God, for ever and ever.
+O God, whose Son Jesus is the good of your people; Grant that when we his we may know him who calls us each by name, and follow where he leads; who, with you and the Holy Spirit, lives and reigns, one God, for ever and ever.
 Amen.
 [BCP]

 1) In the case of Aaron and us, God is doing something great for us, while we are often doing something against God.
 What does that tell us about God and ourselves?